-Following from Arduino based Solar PV and Hot water monitoring and logging post the various hardware and parts of the software have been installed, built and written.
+Following Arduino-based Solar PV and Hot water monitoring and logging post the various hardware and parts of the software have been installed, built and written.

-After two busy weekends working on the project the Arudino board is now sending sensor data for the installed temperature sensors to one of our web servers every minute and this is saved onto a SQL 2008 R2 database ready for processing either by a custom website energy dashboard or json datafeeds for an iPad app we are planning to build once everything else is complete.
+After two busy weekends working on the project, the Arduino board is now sending sensor data for the installed temperature sensors to one of our web servers every minute and this is saved onto a SQL 2008 R2 database ready for processing either by a custom website energy dashboard or JSON data feeds for an iPad app we are planning to build once everything else is complete.

-The initial plan was to save the sensor data every 5 seconds onto a SD card on the Arudino Ethernet shield but this proved to be a problem when trying to load the saved files via the Arudino’s HTTP server which was much too slow to be used.
+The initial plan was to save the sensor data every 5 seconds onto an SD card on the Arduino Ethernet shield but this proved to be a problem when trying to load the saved files via Arudino’s HTTP server which was much too slow to be used.

 After looking at various options we decided to go with the following data storage and display options: